Shane-Lester99/Custom-Map-Reduce-Framework/README.md

 ## Current State Of Project and Limitations

 All of the core logic is completely implemented and heavily tested for multiple worker failures.

 The only further iteration necessary is packaging it into a useful product.
 The only roadblocks to that is it currently uses text files for local processing, so a simple interface to not need text files as input would need to be created.
 Also the codebase would have to be cleaned up a bit for packaging purposes.

-**The only major limitation** to this project is that it was implemented in Golang and not C. Golang's paradigms make it so it is already simple to implement multithreaded programming.
+**The major limitation** to this project in it's current state is that it was implemented in Golang and not C. Golang's paradigms make it so it is already simple to implement multithreaded programming.
 Also Golang makes it so it can't be easily imported into a different language.
 This severely limits its practicality.

 For it to be practical and worthwhile, **it needs to be re-written in C**, and then used in C, C++, and Python (via C).
-This framework would make the framework incredibly useful in easily making any complex multiprocessing code very simple in languages where it is very hard (C, C++) or not as practical (Python - no native multithreading).
+This would make the framework incredibly useful in easily making any complex multiprocessing code very simple in languages where it is very hard (C, C++) or not as practical (Python - no native multithreading).